rotators/Fo1in2/Fallout2/Fallout1in2/README.md

 That's it.
 The game can now be played!

-If there are issues after that, set the *.dll override priorities in Wine: `WINEDLLOVERRIDES="ddraw.dll=n,b" wine Fallout2.exe`
+When using Linux with Wine, if there are issues running the game correctly, set the *.dll override priorities in Wine: `WINEDLLOVERRIDES="ddraw.dll=n,b" wine Fallout2.exe`

 CONFIGURATION